-Take a look at the video below for some examples of dynamic stretches that have been incorporated into a full body warm up routine.
+Take a look at the videos below for some examples of dynamic stretches that have been incorporated into a full body warm up routine.

 Please remember the warning above.
-The individual in the video below is a well-conditioned athlete with prior training in dynamic stretching exercises.
+The individuals in the videos below are well-conditioned athletes with prior training in dynamic stretching exercises.
 If you have not done any dynamic stretching before, do not try to imitate the intensity of the stretches displayed in the video.

 4 Types of Dynamic Stretching

 Listed below are four different types of dynamic stretching exercises.

 - Ballistic Stretching: Ballistic stretching is an outdated form of stretching that uses momentum generated by rapid swinging, bouncing and rebounding movements to force a body part past its normal range of motion.
 The risks associated with ballistic stretching far outweigh the gains, especially when better gains can be achieved by using other forms of stretching.
 Other than potential injury risk, the main disadvantage of ballistic stretching is that it fails to allow the stretched muscle time to adapt to the stretched position and instead may cause the muscles to tighten up by repeatedly triggering the stretch reflex (or myotatic reflex).

 - Dynamic Stretching: Unlike ballistic stretching, dynamic stretching uses a controlled bounce or swinging movement to move a particular body part to the limit of its range of motion.
 The force of the bounce or swing is gradually increased but should never become radical or uncontrolled.
 Do not confuse dynamic stretching with ballistic stretching.
 Dynamic stretching is slow, gentle and very purposeful.
 At no time during dynamic stretching should a body part be forced past the joints normal range of movement.
 Ballistic stretching, on the other hand, is much more aggressive and its very purpose is to force the body part beyond the limit of its normal range of movement.